 5. Net Revenue Retention (NRR)

 While the client has a goal of adding or achieving value, ultimately, you have a goal to increase revenue.
 One way to measure the success of the onboarding process is to track revenue growth that can be linked directly to onboarding.
 Remember, onboarding aims to establish a long-term relationship with the client.
-This includes helping them understand the specific products and services you offer that could benefit their business.
+This includes helping them understand your specific products and services that could benefit their business.
 During the onboarding process, an effective client onboarding will be able to identify and suggest upgrades, new products, or additional services for each client.

 You can use the net revenue retention (NRR) formula to understand how these conversations and conversions affect revenue.
 This formula allows you to see the relationship between growth in your customer base and the effects of upsells and cross-sells.
 It can also define revenue that would potentially be lost if new customers are not onboarded.

 The NRR calculation is a bit more complex but clearly shows how revenue and retention work together.
 Begin by dividing customers into onboarding groups, then use the following formula to calculate NRR:

 MRR: Monthly recurring revenue